jduffield65/coppafish/docs/pipeline/stitch.md

 ??? example

-    The code below shows how the `update_shifts` works to refine the initial search range given the following $yxz$ shifts have been found for north/south overlapping tiles (all with `score > score_thresh`):
+    The code below shows how [`update_shifts`](../code/stitch/shift.md#coppafish.stitch.shift.update_shifts)
+    works to refine the initial search
+    range, given that the following $yxz$ shifts have been found for north/south overlapping tiles (all with `score > score_thresh`):

     * `[-1846, 20, 1]`